athena-labz/athena/README.md

 #### A. Membership
 In order to make someone's trustworthiness easily accessible, DigiServices makes use of a "membership" logic.
 This membership will be necessary in order to offer, request or mediate services.
 It offers a way of measuring trust by giving each user a CAS score, which can increase or decrease based on multiple factors, such as user reviews and activity.

 An initial registration fee in DSET is required to assure commitment.
 The registration allow access to all tools and platform services.
-The initial CAS score will be 60 in a range from 0 to 100, and it will be all parties’ task to increase it to higher levels.
+The initial CAS score will be 60'000, being the range 0 to 100'000, and it will be all parties’ task to increase it to higher levels.
 At the initial stage the deposited Trust Token will be the most critical factor to appeal the counter-party and build trust.
 After few transactions the additional CAS elements will enter into play.
 All members are allowed to link their profile to related sites to show their achievements, skills in the specific field.
 Trust is, therefore, measured by analyzing someone's CAS score, amount of deposited trust tokens (in the contract) and profile information.

 In order to "create an account" in the platform, DigiServices makes use of a "signature policy" script, responsible for minting SIG tokens, which are important for three reasons: